 The social microblogging network has also attracted more than 130,000 companies.
 It’s very important for detox products brands to create their own Weibo Official Account, and get their account verified.
 If your account is signed as verified, you will have more followers because it’s legitimacy proof for Chinese users who know that the Weibo process to have a verified account is complicated and long but ensure the legitimacy of a brand.

 More than 56% of Weibo users follow at least one brand on Weibo.
 In addition, on Weibo, you don’t need to be connected first to follow a brand.

 Engaging influencers, known as KOLs (Key Opinion Leaders) in China, is one of the most effective ways to promote an official account, content, or campaigns on social media.

 KOLs have their own follower bases that see their opinions and suggestions as credible and influential.
 Many also excel in driving online sales.
 Sharing brand information or launching campaigns with bloggers can help to raise brand awareness, attract new followers and contribute to a brand’s credibility.

-While WeChat is a semi-opened platform that has pea rsonal or private purpose for users, Weibo has a simple working model with entertainment at its heart.
-That can explained u tos why Weibo KOLS are cheaper than WeChat KOLs.
+While WeChat is a semi-opened platform that has pea personal or private purposes for users, Weibo has a simple working model with entertainment at its heart.
+That can explain why Weibo KOLS are cheaper than WeChat KOLs.